diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/views/platform/APIStatusView.tsx.md

 ---

-### A Simple Metaphor: The Nervous System
+### A Simple Metaphor: The Central Nervous System

-Think of this view as the application's nervous system, made visible.
-It's a map of the senses through which our AI Partner perceives the financial world.
+Think of this view as the application's central nervous system, made visible.
+It's a map of the senses through which our AI Co-Pilot perceives the financial world.

 -   **The Nerves (`APIStatus` list)**: Each entry here—'Plaid,' 'Stripe,' 'Google Gemini'—is a nerve ending.
 A conduit through which vital information flows.
     -   **Plaid** is its sense of touch, allowing it to feel the pulse of your transactions.